 (a) Funding Availability.
 Direct Loan funds may be made available through a NOFA or other similar governing document that includes the basic Application and funding requirements.

 (b) Oversourced Developments.
-Direct Loan funds may not be contracted if an underwriting report issued by the Department's Real Estate Analysis Division concludes the Development does not need all or part of the MFDL funding for which it has applied because it is oversourced, and for which a timely appeal has been completed, as provided in 10 TAC §1.7 of this title (relating to Appeals Process) or 10 TAC §11.902 of this title (relating to Appeals Process), as applicable.
+A Direct Loan request may be reduced or not recommended if an underwriting report issued by the Department's Real Estate Analysis Division concludes the Development does not need all or part of the MFDL funds requested in the Application because it is oversourced, and for which a timely appeal has been completed, as provided in 10 TAC §1.7 of this title (relating to Appeals Process) or 10 TAC §11.902 of this title (relating to Appeals Process for Competitive HTC Applications), as applicable.

 (c) Funding Sources.
-Direct Loan funds are composed of annual HOME and National Housing Trust Fund (NHTF) allocations from HUD, repayment of TCAP or TCAP RF loans, HOME Program Income, NSP1 Program Income (NSP1 PI or NSP), and any other similarly encumbered funding that may become available by Board action, except as otherwise noted in this chapter.
+Direct Loan funds are composed of annual HOME and National Housing Trust Fund (NHTF) allocations from HUD, repayment of TCAP or TCAP RF loans, HOME Program Income, NSP Program Income (NSP PI or NSP), and any other similarly encumbered funding that may become available by Board action, except as otherwise noted in this chapter.
 Similar funds include any funds that are identified by the Board to be loaned or granted for the development of multifamily property and are not governed by another chapter in this title, with the exception of State funds appropriated for a specific purpose.

 (d) Eligible and Ineligible Activities.

 (1) Eligible Activities.
-Direct Loan funds may be used for the predevelopment, acquisition, new construction, reconstruction, rehabilitation, or preservation of affordable housing with suitable amenities, including real property acquisition, site improvements, conversion, demolition, or operating cost reserves, all subject to applicable HUD guidance.
+Direct Loan funds may be used for the predevelopment, acquisition, new construction, reconstruction, rehabilitation, or preservation of affordable housing with suitable amenities, including real property acquisition, site improvements, conversion, demolition, or operating cost reserves, subject to applicable HUD guidance.
 Other expenses, such as financing costs, relocation expenses of any displaced persons, families, businesses, or organizations may be included.
 MFDL funds may be used to assist Developments previously awarded by the Department when approved by specific action of the Board.
 Eligible Activities may have fund source restrictions or may be restricted by a NOFA.

 (2) Ineligible Activities.
 Direct Loan funds may not be used for: